top of page

 Examples:

-first kiss, dip & kiss, walking down the aisle together holding hands, dip & kiss with bouquet, holding the bouquet overhead, holding hands during the ceremony, etc.
+-first kiss, dip & kiss, walking down the aisle together holding hands, dip & kiss with bouquet, holding the bouquet overhead, holding hands and gazing at each other during the ceremony, etc.

 Trump Miami Doral